 Exclusive Features:

-• The PlayStation 3 version includes a range of trophies for players to collect.
-These achievements are integrated into the PlayStation Network and provide additional challenges and rewards.
+In the PlayStation 3 version, there were a whole slew of trophies that players could attempt to unlock.
+These achievements are tied into the PlayStation Network and offer added challenges and rewards.

 Technical Issues: